isaiahelixer/isaiahelixer.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1 — LM7805 Linear Regulator

-**Rationale:** System current is low so the LM7805 offers sufficient efficiency with low noise, ideal for stable analog measurements on the sensor inputs.
+**Rationale:** System current is moderate so the LM7805 offers sufficient efficiency with low noise, needed for stable analog measurements on the sensor inputs.

----

 ## Microcontroller